PaulBatchelor/Soundpipe/README.md

 We welcome all contributions!
 If you find a bug, please feel free to make a bug report or a pull-request.

-Additionally, if you'd like to contribute bys adding more modules to Soundpipe, please see the Style Guide (util/style\_guide.md) and the Module How-To Guide (util/module\_howto.md).
+Additionally, if you'd like to contribute by adding more modules to Soundpipe, please see the Style Guide (util/style\_guide.md) and the Module How-To Guide (util/module\_howto.md).